-KBS Growth & Income REIT – Foreclosure in Portland Updated
+KBS Growth & Income REIT Liquidation

 Have you suffered investment losses in KBS Growth & Income REIT?
 If so, the securities attorneys at the White Law Group may be able to help you.

 The REIT reportedly defaulted on a mortgage secured by a portfolio office building located in Portland in December 2022.
 Its estimated net asset value (NAV) per share of $1.16 as of September 30, 2022.
-The company previously aid that the effect of the Commonwealth Building default is not expected to have an impact on the NAV per share as the company’s valuation of the assets effectively net to zero.
+The company previously said that the effect of the Commonwealth Building default is not expected to have an impact on the NAV per share as the company’s valuation of the assets effectively net to zero.

 KBS now notes that given the reduced rent and occupancy by the building’s tenants, as well as the market conditions in Portland, Oregon, the Commonwealth Building was valued at less than the outstanding debt of $47.8 million.